Many drivers just ignore engine noise, and hope that it’ll just go away on its own.

 Engine Noise – Deep Knocking Noise

 These are usually a sign of deep trouble and yes, you should be worried.
 ‘Rod knocking’ noises could mean that one part, deep inside the engine has worn out.
 If your rod bearings have worn completely out or become too loose.
 Then, it is only a matter time, before the bearings fail.
 In this case, you should not use the car.
-Consequently, until the knocking engine noise, has been fully and properly tested, diagnosed and repaired.
+Finally, until the knocking engine noise, has been fully and properly tested, diagnosed and repaired.

 Engine Noise – Rattling and Whining Noises

 If you hear a whining or rattling engine noise from your car when you accelerate.
 Then, it could possibly be that your timing belt is badly aligned or slipping.
 Have your timing belt checked or look it over yourself, if you have the right knowledge.
 It should really be fixed by a good mechanic.
-Otherwise you could have more trouble, further down the road.
+Otherwise, you could have more trouble, further down the road.

 Engine Noise – Squealing When Accelerating

-This is an unmistakable noise and it is, quite ear splitting.
+This is an unmistakable noise, and it is quite ear splitting.
 This is your fan belt (Serpentine Belt) telling you, it is in pain.
 The fan belt (Serpentine Belt) can loosen over time.
 So, when you start your engine the fan belt can squeal, when the rubber teeth underneath, it start to drag.

 If the fan belt is loose, it will not be able to move at the same tempo, as the pulleys.
 Hence, the squealing noise.
 If this happens with your vehicle, you should look in the owners manual.
 Then, find the repair procedures and tighten it correctly.
 However, it may have worn enough, to need replacing.